zou-group/CellVoyager/README.md

 ARS_CoV_2_infection.h5ad"
 ```
 An example summary of the associated is already included in `example/covid19_summary.txt`, but feel free to replace this with your own summary of the COVID-19 manuscript, where you can add analyses you wish CellVoyager to avoid.

 Then simply run `python run.py` which by default uses the COVID-19 dataset and manuscript summary.
+You will see the Jupyter notebooks in an `outputs` directory, which will update the notebook in real-time.
+Currently, the notebooks are run sequentially, but we are currently experimenting with ways to parallelize this.